E.U. antitrust regulators announce charges against Amazon, alleging unfair business practices

-Vestager said that Amazon illegally harvests data from the third-party sellers in Amazon Marketplace to make decisions about the products it sells itself on its platform.
+Vestager, a former Danish minister of economic and interior affairs, said Amazon illegally harvests data from third-party sellers in Amazon Marketplace to make decisions about the products it sells itself on its platform.

 “Amazon illegally distorted competition in online retail markets,” Vestager told reporters.
-“This is a case about big data.
+“This is a case about big data.”

 Amazon will have the chance to answer the charges in the coming weeks, Vestager said.
 The preliminary accusations are the next stage of an investigation into Amazon’s trade practices that Vestager announced in July 2019.
 (Amazon CEO Jeff Bezos owns The Washington Post.)